shashankshekhar9420-creator/bigram/README.md

 <br>

 First let us clear out the concept and avoid any misconception:
 - The model is generative.
 It does not memorize the words from the data set.
-What is does is it generates the next token or character based on what it has learned in the data set (the relationships and its probabilites).
+What it does is it generates the next token or character based on what it has learned in the data set (the relationships and its probabilities).
 - So, this distinction is very important that unlike a traditional program, which "retrieves" data from existing data set, our model is "generative".
 Let us understand this through an illustration:<br>